ebi-gdp/geneticscores-platform-frontend/README.md

 Follow these steps to set up, build, and run the application:

-### 1. Run the following command to clone the repository:
+### 1. Run the following command to clone the repository
    ```bash
    git clone https://github.com/ebi-gdp/geneticscores-platform-frontend.git
    ```